Larry Pusateri: Criminal history

-In March 1973, a Denver jury found him guilty of shooting Denver police officer Daril Cinquanta in the 4400 block of Mariposa Street.
+In March 1973, a Denver jury found him guilty of shooting Daril Cinquanta in the 4400 block of Mariposa Street.
 In 1974, Pusateri escaped while undergoing exams at a state hospital in Pueblo, Colorado.
 He and three other inmates held several correctional officers at gunpoint with a .38 caliber handgun and then stole a vehicle and escaped custody.
 Two of the inmates who escaped with Pusateri were eventually caught, but Pusateri evaded capture.

-Living in New Mexico
+Life in New Mexico

-After his successful escape from a Colorado prison, Pusateri settled in Espanola, New Mexico under the alias Ramon C. Montoya where he lived and evaded the authorities for 47 years.
+After his successful escape from a Colorado prison, Pusateri settled in Española, New Mexico under the alias Ramon C. Montoya where he lived and evaded the authorities for 47 years.
 While living in New Mexico, Pusateri was arrested in 2011 for aggravated drunk driving and failure to stay in his lane in Rio Arriba County, New Mexico.
-From that arrest, Law enforcement were able to provide Española police and the FBI with a photo, which eventually lead to his capture.
+From that arrest, law enforcement were able to provide Española police and the FBI with a photo, which eventually led to his capture.

-Daril Cinquanta, the police officer who was shot by Pusateri in 1971, and who was working as a private detective at the time, tracked Pusateri to Espanola, New Mexico after receiving an anonymous tip on June 24, 2020 that Pusateri was living there under the alias Ramon C. Montoya.
-Cinquanta discovered that “Ramon Montoya” had been arrested in 2011 for a DWI in New Mexico.
+Daril Cinquanta, the police officer who was shot by Pusateri in 1971, and who was working as a private detective at the time, tracked Pusateri to Española, New Mexico after receiving an anonymous tip on June 24, 2020 that Pusateri was living there under the alias Ramon C. Montoya.
+Cinquanta discovered that "Ramon Montoya" had been arrested in 2011 for a DWI in New Mexico.
 He subsequently contacted the Española police, who notified the FBI of Pusateri's whereabouts.
 FBI agents arrested Pusateri at his home in Española on Wednesday, August 5, 2020, after a coordinated investigation between the FBI and the Española Police Department.
 Little is known about what Pusateri had been doing for nearly 50 years in Española.
-Cinquanta said Pusateri had a fake Social Security card and a valid New Mexico driver’s license.
+Cinquanta said Pusateri had a fake Social Security card and a valid New Mexico driver's license.